Some of us can’t start the day without a boost of caffeine, but just how useful is it for our progress in the gym?

 Caffeine can aid in weight loss by kickstarting the process of lipolysis, which is great because your body releases free fatty acids into the bloodstream by breaking fat stores to be used for energy (3).
 It is a great way to boost your metabolism in order to find stored fat energy.
 As a result of this process, your body has energy to burn, and fat energy at that, to keep you working hard through those grueling workouts as you seek to build muscle and shed fat for your bodybuilding progress.

-As a simulant that blocks those adenosine receptors, your brain doesn’t feel the sensation of exhaustion or relaxation and gives you that mental energy to keep grinding in the gym to results quickly.
+As a stimulant that blocks those adenosine receptors, your brain doesn’t feel the sensation of exhaustion or relaxation and gives you that mental energy to keep grinding in the gym to results quickly.
 With a rise in dopamine and norepinephrine as a result of this as well, your mood and brain function increase allowing for better work to be done.
 Caffeine is a great natural stimulant to take for energy and fat loss and your bodybuilding progress is sure to see great gains.

-But Be Aware Of What It Can Do
+But Be Aware of What it Can Do

-Caffeine provides many great benefits, but the fear comes with too much caffeine and the negative result it can have on your body which can in fact counter all the progress you are making.
+Caffeine provides many great benefits, but the fear comes with too much of it and the negative result it can have on your body which can in fact counter all the progress you are making.
 Caffeine can lead to elevated levels of anxiety and stress (4), as well as raise your cortisol levels.
 The down side to elevated cortisol levels is that it can stunt your body’s natural recovery process if you consume too soon after a workout.
 For those who don’t, it is something to keep in mind, but for those who enjoy a cup right after a workout, maybe consider shifting your caffeine schedule around.

 The real issues comes with how much caffeine you are actually ingesting (5).
 If you are taking caffeine through a pill form or a standardized liquid, then it is easy to keep track.
 But with different levels of varying degrees of strength for each coffee brand, it is important to look at just how much is in each cup.